mdrmtz/PC-ML-AI/README.md

 4. What data mining models were used and how were they evaluated?

+## Capstone

+### Initial Report and Exploratory Data Analysis (EDA)

+#### Business Case

+This research project aims to develop predictive models for Performance Score based on Core Web Vitals (LCP, INP, and CLS) by analyzing various website characteristics.
+By leveraging machine learning techniques and data from Blue Triangle RUM, the study will identify key factors influencing website performance.
+The outcome will be actionable insights and tools that empower developers and website owners to optimize their sites for improved user experience and search engine rankings.

 ## Repository Structure

 Here’s how I’ve organized this repository: